 Ms. Noll joined ASCO in 1998.
 Ms. Noll has more than 25 years of human resources experience, including a specialty in start-up human resource departments.
 She joined ASCO to formalize the human resources function and establish processes and procedures to respond to ASCO’s growth.
 For two years she also managed administrative services, overseeing relocation to new headquarters.
 Prior to joining ASCO, Ms. Noll spent six years with GMAC/Residential Funding Corporation, where she served as Director of Human Resources and Administration for their mortgage lending division.
 Ms. Noll is a certified Professional in Human Resources.

-Dr. Hauser joined ASCO in 2011 as the Senior Director of the Quality Department.
+Dr. Hauser joined ASCO in 2011.
 He has more than 15 years of progressively responsible experience in health economic and strategy planning services related to clinical trial development, oncology registries, EMR systems, informatics, and business development.
 In his most recent position as Director of Operations and Informatics at the International Oncology Network (ION), he was responsible for developing strategy for the use of informatics data, providing analytics for Oncology Managed Care Initiatives, and for developing proposals, budgets, and the execution of projects from inception to completion.

 Mr. Pyle joined ASCO in 2007.
 Mr. Pyle has more than fifteen years of experience in international affairs in the public, nonprofit and corporate sectors.
 Prior to joining ASCO, Mr. Pyle was the Director of Business Solutions for the International Services department of the American Red Cross, where he led strategic process improvements to the organization's global humanitarian operations.